briankush/E-commerce-db-group-assignment/readme.md

 ## Repository Structure

-/diagrams: Contains the ERD (e.g., ecommerce_erd.png or ecommerce_erd.dbml).
+E-Commerce ERD.PNG and Ecommerce.drawio.pdf : Contains the ERD diagram.

-/sql: Contains the SQL script (ecommerce.sql) to create the database schema.

-README.md: This file, providing an overview and instructions.
+database.sql : Contains the SQL script to create the database schema. data_entries.sql: Contains the SQL script to add data into the database schema. readme.md: This file, providing an overview and instructions.

 ## Database Schema
 The database consists of the following tables: